Change Webshell Behavior Detector settings

 Check and manage detection targets

-Set server groups
+Set server group

 Add server group